Andrew J. Young papers

 After serving two terms as mayor from 1982 to 1989, Young ran for Governor of Georgia in 1990 but was defeated by Zell Miller.

-In 2003, he founded the Andrew J. Young Foundation to advance his vision of peace, human rights, education equity, mentorship and servant leadership.
-Some foundation initiatives include producing the nationally syndicated "Andrew Young Presents" documentary series; developing a public forum leadership series with the Morehouse College Leadership Center; organizing forums at the Georgia State University's Andrew Young School for Policy; initiating the Making of Modern Atlanta project through a book and documentary; establishing the Pass on Blessings Award; and supporting the Andrew and Walter Young Family YMCA and Jean Childs Young Institute for Youth Leadership.
+In 2003, he established the Andrew J. Young Foundation to advance his vision of peace, human rights, education equity, mentorship, and servant leadership.
+Foundation initiatives include producing the nationally syndicated "Andrew Young Presents" documentary series; developing a public forum leadership series with the Morehouse College Leadership Center; organizing forums at the Georgia State University's Andrew Young School of Policy Studies; creating the Making of Modern Atlanta project with a book and documentary; establishing the Pass on Blessings Award; and supporting the Andrew and Walter Young Family YMCA and Jean Childs Young Institute for Youth Leadership.

 Extent